Read our updated policies and telehealth options to respond to COVID-19

 As a clinician, Cori-Ann works with all age ranges.
 She is skilled in working with individuals and family systems, including crisis intervention with children and families.
 Cori-Ann’s therapeutic approach is client-centered, integrating evidence-based modalities to best meet each client’s unique goals and needs throughout treatment.

 She has additional expertise and training in the modalities of solution-focused therapy, motivational interviewing, dialectical behavior therapy, and trauma-based therapies including EMDR.
 As Cori-Ann moves from community mental health to private practice, she takes a special interest in working with children and adolescents.
-Cori-Ann practices out of the Northwoods location.
+Cori-Ann practices out of the Northwoods location in-person and via telehealh.

 Jon Sherman holds a Master’s in Social Work from The Ohio State University.
 Jon has experience providing therapeutic services to those suffering from trauma, anxiety, depression, and a range of other disorders.
 Prior to becoming a therapist, Jon also provided crisis intervention services for a local hotline for several years.